Ferenc Gyorgyey Research Travel Grant

 The award honors Ferenc A. Gyorgyey, Historical Librarian emeritus.
 Ferenc A. Gyorgyey was born in Hungary and immigrated to the United States at the time of the Hungarian Revolution.
 He received his library degree at Southern Connecticut State University in 1961 and a master’s degree in history from Yale in 1967.
 In 1962 he was hired by Madeline Stanton (then Librarian of the Yale Medical Historical Collections) as a cataloger for the Historical Library, and was named Historical Librarian when Miss Stanton retired in 1968.
 Known for his graciousness, devotion to patrons, a thorough knowledge of the collection, and a remarkable sense of humor, he held this position for 26 years until his retirement in 1994.
 Ferenc Gyorgyey died in 2014.

 Applicants should send via e-mail or regular mail: a curriculum vitae and a description of the project including the relevance of the collections of the Historical Library to the project, and two references attesting to the particular project.
 Preference will be given to applicants beyond commuting distance to the Historical Library.
 This award is not intended for primary use of special collections in other libraries at Yale.
-The application period is currently closed.
-Please check back in December 2014.
+Applications are due by Monday, May 4th, 2015.
+They will be considered by a committee and the candidates will be informed by June 8th, 2015.
+Please make sure to fill out and send the application form along with the relevant documentation.

 Requests for further information should be sent to: